trivishnu/DVTest/README.md

 Production build command should be 'ionic cordova build --prod' in order to remove angular debug mode.

+## Update The Project
+You may have local node_modules or command line tools that are out of date and you can run the following command to review your environment and suggest changes that could update/fix your modules and/or command line tools.
+> ionic doctor check

 ## Notes
 - Uses Chart.js: http://www.chartjs.org/samples/latest/